 "I prefer you clean shaven".

-No doubt - John Steed is a handsome looking man, as long as he's clean shaven, because Steed is not a man who looks good with a mustache.
-There were a few episodes which bare witness of that.
+No doubt - John Steed is a handsome looking man, as long as he's clean shaven because Steed is not a man who looks good with a mustache.
+There were a few episodes which bear witness of that.

 Sometimes Steed has a mustache or beard when he is in disguise, but one can be glad that he has got a collection of razors and electric shavers at home.